sawelter/sawelter/README.md

 ## About Me

-I'm a web-developer-in-the-making, currently learning fullstack development at Bloomtech.
+I'm a web-developer-in-the-making, currently learning full stack development at Bloomtech.
 I'm particularly interested in user experience and interaction design, an interest I picked up while obtaining a degree in psychology from Portland State University, where I also spent several semesters studying design and computer science.

 During these classes, I worked in teams for human-centered design projects that followed the double-diamond design process, from interviewing stakeholders to designing a mock product; I designed page layouts using graphic design principles and created branding guidelines for a fictional company; and I used data structures to construct various projects in C++ and Java.